SplitScreen-Me/splitscreenme-nucleus/Master/NucleusCoopTool/copyoutput/readme.txt

 Game.UseDInputBlocker = false;				//Setup wizark952's dinput blocker (block dinput for the game).
 Game.XInputPlusNoIni = false;				//Do not copy XInputPlus' ini when using Game.XInputPlusDll.
 Game.XInputPlusOldDll = false;				//When using Game.XInputPlusDll, you can specify to use the previous version instead of latest (needed for some games).
+Game.Hook.SDL2Enabled = true;                           //Enables SDL2 gamepads in the Nucleus setup screen and all the related runtime setup afterwards.
+Game.SDLPaths = ["x86","x64"];                          //An array of strings to specify the sdl2 dll(s) paths if the sdl2 dll is not placed besides the game executable (or whatever initializes sdl2 in the game).
+Game.UseDI8CoopLvlUnlock = true;                        //Can help splitting cursor in some games.

 #################### Goldberg Emulator ####################